 The Shorthorn Bulletin was created to give quarterly updates on current news and analysis about Shorthorn/Beef Cattle management, nutrition, health, genetics, and reproduction.
-Topics will be selected that will be of interest to all Shorthorn breeders, regardless of herd size, and whether they raise show, commercial, or Heritage Shorthorns.
+Topics will be selected that will be of interest to all Shorthorn breeders, regardless of herd size, and whether they raise show, commercial, Modern or Heritage Shorthorns.
 With the rapid advance of technology in the cattle business it is vitally important to separate the practical from the latest trend or fad.
 In addition information on activities at Whispering Hills Farm will be provided.

 Dr. Joe Schallberger grew up on a dairy farm in Milwaukie, Oregon participating in numerous 4H projects including dairy cattle, dairy goats, and sheep.
 Following graduation from high school he did two years of pre-veterinary work at Oregon State University and received his Doctor of Veterinary Medicine degree from Colorado State University four years later.
 Further study at Colorado State University resulted in a PhD in Radiation Biology and Nuclear Physics.